 and skills to those who share his love for art is a way he is able to help others and inspire them to grow.

-Art shows and Festivals that Jack has participated in over the past few decades include the Westheimer Art Festival, “Wings Over Houston” Air Shows, Sci-Fi Conventions, Jury-Based Art Contests, and the Bellaire Art Festival.
+Art shows and Festivals that Jack has participated in over the past few decades include the Westheimer Art Festival, “Wings Over Houston” Air Shows, Sci-Fi Conventions, Bayou City Art Festival, Artisan Outdoor Market, Jury-Based Art Contests, and the Bellaire Art Festival.

-Currently, Jack’s art is likely to be found at the monthly First Saturday Arts Market in the Houston Heights; White Linen Night Event in August 2013, and the Houston Hot Sauce Festival in September 2013.
+Currently, Jack’s art is likely to be found at the monthly First Saturday Arts Market in the Houston Heights and White Linen Night Event in August.

 Jack has received a total of 10 awards from Jury-Based Contests held at Sci-Fi Conventions, as well as the Christian Painting Award from the Art Association group.